-The protective sheath is an essential solution for ensuring the Safety, durability and performance of electrical cables and harnesses in industrial environments.
-It protects systems against Mechanical, thermal, chemical and environmental constraints, while ensuring their long-term operational efficiency.
+A protective sheath is an essential solution for ensuring the safety, durability and performance of electrical cables and harnesses in industrial environments.
+It protects systems from mechanical, thermal, chemical and environmental stresses, whilst ensuring they continue to function properly over time.

-Used in the energy, rail, automotive, and industrial sectors, protective sheathing contributes to reduce the risk of failure and extend the service life of electrical installations.
+Used in the energy, rail, automotive and industrial sectors, protective sheathing helps to reduce the risk of failure and extend the service life of electrical installations.

-At ADDEV Materials, we support manufacturers in the selection and integration of appropriate protection solutions for their specific constraints, thanks to a wide range of technical ducts.
+At ADDEV Materials, we support manufacturers in selecting and integrating protective solutions tailored to their specific requirements, thanks to our extensive range of technical sleeving.

 In an industrial environment, protective sheathing is used for: